Cyber-Chic/Cyber-Chic/README.md

 🌐 **Project Director** — Space Initiatives & Global Outreach

 ### 📡 The Mission In Practice
-My personal journey navigating financial literacy—and how it can establish more time to pursue creative passions, ultimately allowing me to build this independent archive—was featured nationally within a **New York Times** advertising campaign.
-Grounded in an academic background honored by induction into the **Phi Sigma Tau** international philosophy honor society, this project transforms theoretical concepts of aesthetic and community value into real-world waves of global goodwill.
+My personal journey navigating financial literacy—and how it can establish more time to pursue creative passions, ultimately allowing me to build this independent archive—was featured within a national **New York Times** ad campaign.
+Grounded in my induction into **Phi Sigma Tau**, the international honor society for philosophy, this project translates the concept of quiet action into waves of kindness around the globe.

-> *Coinciding with a worldwide treasure hunt, my flagship exhibition is beaming original artwork directly over the **[Pyramids of Giza](https://tr.ee/P8Bv63Qkk6)** via satellite, showcased alongside limited-edition physical prints launching into space via **[Blue Origin](https://www.clubforfuture.org/postcards)**.*
+> *Coinciding with a worldwide treasure hunt, my flagship exhibition is beaming original artwork directly over the **[Pyramids of Giza](https://tr.ee)** via satellite, showcased alongside limited-edition physical prints launching into space via **[Blue Origin](https://clubforfuture.org)**.*

 ---

 ### 🛰️ THE STUDIO